 Facility Operations restored all classroom and common area furniture that its personnel moved as part of social distancing back to its pre-pandemic state.

 All common area furniture moved by individual departments or areas, within their respective suites, will remain as it is.
 Each area will decide when and how best to reset these items.

 Outdoor tables and seating at the Lincoln Park Campus were reinstalled to their pre-pandemic locations.

-The 700+ hand sanitizer stands that were deployed at the onset of the pandemic remain in place and will be stocked with sanitizer through at least the end of winter quarter.
+The 700+ hand sanitizer stands that were deployed at the onset of the pandemic remain in place and will be stocked with sanitizer until further notice.
 As the CDC is no longer specifying disinfection of common high-touch areas multiple times per day, Facility Operations no longer stocks paper towels in the sanitizer stands, with the exception that paper towels will continue to be provided in computer labs to facilitate disinfection of peripheral devices.

 Hand sanitizer gels are now readily available for sale and departments may procure individual-sized bottles through Staples or Amazon for placement on employee desks.

 Because hand sanitizer is readily available, Facility Operations will not take requests for placement of additional hand sanitizer stands on campus.

 Restrooms are spot cleaned and stocked throughout the day, as needed, and to pre-pandemic standards.

 All restrooms are thoroughly cleaned and disinfected during regular nighttime cleaning service.

 There are no COVID-related capacity limits in elevator cabs as this time.

 All DePaul elevators have been equipped with UVC technology to disinfect the air entering the elevator cabs.

 Most academic buildings have open stairwells available for those who prefer not to use an elevator to reach their destination.
 The southeast stairwell of the DePaul Center will remain open for general circulation to all DePaul floors, with the exception of the 10th floor library, for security reasons.

 Signs pertaining to proper handwashing are posted near restroom and break room sinks.

 Plexiglass shields were installed in all areas originally designated by area VP/Deans.
 They will remain in place indefinitely, unless removal is requested.